How to Format Strings with f-Strings

 Within an f-string, you can include expressions such as arithmetic operations, comparisons, and more.

-An expression refers to a combination of variables or values that computes to a result.
+An expression is a combination of variables, values, or operations that evaluates to a result.

 Example of using an exponentiation expression